circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 ### Accept Header
 {: #accept-header }

-It is recommended to specify an accept header in your API requests.
+It is recommended that you specify an accept header in your API requests.
 The majority of API endpoints will return JSON by default, but some endpoints (primarily API v1) return EDN if no accept header is specified.

-To return formatted JSON, include a `text/plain` header like so:
+To return formatted JSON, include a `text/plain` header like the example shown below:

 ```sh
 curl --header "Circle-Token: $CIRCLECI_TOKEN" \